 The management fee is calculated by multiplying all direct and affiliated assumed premiums written by the Exchange by the management fee rate, which is determined by our Board of Directors at least annually.
 The management fee rate was set at 25%, the maximum rate, for both 2020 and 2019.
 Changes in the management fee rate can affect our revenue and net income significantly.
 The transaction price, including management fee revenue and administrative service reimbursement revenue, is allocated based on the estimated standalone selling prices developed using industry information and other available information for similar services.
 We update the transaction price allocation annually based upon the most recent information available or more frequently if there have been significant changes in any components considered in the transaction price.
-We reviewed our transaction price allocation at March 31, 2020 considering current economic conditions related to the COVID-19 pandemic and determined that there was no material change to the allocation in the current period.
+In 2020, we are reviewing our transaction price allocation quarterly to consider the most current economic conditions related to the COVID-19 pandemic.
+These reviews have resulted in no material change to the allocation.